Koed00/django-q/docs/install.rst

 ~~~~~~~

 The number of seconds a worker is allowed to spend on a task before it's terminated.
 Defaults to ``None``, meaning it will never time out.
-Set this to something that makes sense for your use
+Set this to something that makes sense for your project.

 compress
 ~~~~~~~~

-Compress task packages to Redis.
+Compresses task packages to Redis.
 Useful for large payloads, but can add overhead when used with many small packages.
 Defaults to ``False``

 save_limit
 ~~~~~~~~~~

 Limits the amount of successful tasks saved to Django.
-Set to ``0`` for unlimited.
+- Set to ``0`` for unlimited.
-Set to ``-1`` for no success storage at all.
+- Set to ``-1`` for no success storage at all.
-Defaults to ``250``
+- Defaults to ``250``
-Failures are always saved.
+- Failures are always saved.

 label
 ~~~~~